Ituverava: History

 The town was founded in the beginning of the 19th century, and grew around a chapel dedicated to Our Lady of Mount Carmel (Nossa Senhora do Carmo).
 In 1847 it became a district of the municipality Franca, under the name Carmo de Franca.
 It became an independent municipality in 1885.
-In 1899 the name was changed to Ituverava, which is Tupi–Guarani for "shining waterfall".
+In 1899 the name was changed to Ituverava, which is Tupi for "shining waterfall".